 A doctor who is experienced in treating various headaches can help differentiate the type of headaches that you have.
 A sinus headache (caused by sinus infection or allergic rhinitis) often mimics some signs and symptoms of migraines.

 Monitoring the duration of your headache can provide important information that can help diagnosis the type of headache you are experiencing.
 Migraine headaches may last a few hours to three days, while tension headaches may last only 30 minutes or linger for up to a week.
-Keep a diary of your headaches.

 - Keep track of when a headache begins, the severity of the pain, any associated symptoms, how long the headache lasts, and any medications that you have taken.